A massive quiescent galaxy at redshift 4.658

 We estimate the dynamical mass using our size and velocity dispersion measurements (e.g., \cite{Maltby2019}), obtaining a value of log$_{10}(M_\mathrm{dyn}/$M$_\odot)= 10.3\pm0.1$.
 This is $\simeq0.3$ dex lower than the stellar mass we measure.
 As GS-9209 is only marginally resolved, even in JWST imaging data, and due to the presence of the AGN component, it is plausible that our measured $r_e$ may be subject to systematic uncertainties.
-Deeper imaging data in the F200W or F277W bands (e.g., from the JWST Advanced Deep Extragalactic Survey; JADES) will provide a useful check on this, particularly given the lower AGN fraction in the F277W band.
-Furthermore, since the pixel scale of NIRSpec is 0.1$^{\prime\prime}$, our velocity dispersion measurement may not accurately represent the central velocity dispersion of GS-9209, leading to an underestimated dynamical mass.
+Furthermore, since the pixel scale of NIRSpec is 0.1$^{\prime\prime}$, our velocity dispersion measurement may not accurately represent the central velocity dispersion, leading to an underestimated dynamical mass.
 It should also be noted that the stellar mass we measure is strongly dependent on our assumed IMF.
 A final, intriguing possibility would be a high level of rotational support in GS-9209, as has been observed for quiescent galaxies at $2 < z < 3$ \cite{newman2018}.
 Unfortunately, the extremely compact nature of the source makes any attempt at resolved studies extremely challenging, even with the JWST NIRSpec integral field unit.
 Resolved kinematics for this galaxy would be a clear use case for the High Angular Resolution Monolithic Optical and Near-infrared Integral field spectrograph (HARMONI) planned for the Extremely Large Telescope (ELT).